Calum Rodger | Director

 Lauren Pope | Administrative Manager

 She is your first point of contact and will help you with any questions about the summer school or requests you may have.
-She writes, “It’s amazing how much organisation goes into those six weeks, but every year it all comes together and provides an incredible and rewarding time for all the students and staff involved.
-It’s always very exciting when the new students arrive in Edinburgh, and it is an immense pleasure to meet them all.”
+“It’s amazing how much organisation goes into those six weeks, but every year it all comes together and provides an incredible and rewarding time for all the students and staff involved.
+It’s always very exciting when the new students arrive in Edinburgh, and it is an immense pleasure to meet them.”